majosm/overkit-fortran/README.md

 2. _Donor interpolation coefficients:_ the interpolation weights for each point in the interpolation stencil, stored in tensor product format (i.e., an array of one-dimensional stencils, with the first index indicating the point in the stencil and the second index indicating the dimension)
-3. _Donor coordinates:_ the mapped coordinates of the receiver point into the donor stencil (the coordinate range depends on the interpolation scheme; e.g., for linear interpolation the coordinates range from 0 to 1, with (0,0) representing the lower left vertex and (1,1) representing the upper right vertex). _Note:_ These are typically only needed if generating interpolation coefficients separately from Overkit
+3. _Donor coordinates:_ the mapped coordinates of the receiver point inside the donor stencil (the coordinate range depends on the interpolation scheme; e.g., for linear interpolation the coordinates range from 0 to 1, with (0,0) representing the lower left vertex and (1,1) representing the upper right vertex). _Note:_ These are typically only needed when generating interpolation coefficients separately from Overkit
 4. _Receiver point:_ the point on the receiver grid to which the interpolated data will be sent.